lucee/lucee-docs/docs/recipes/function-listeners.md

 ## Function Collection Listener

 A listener not necessarly has to be a function, it also can be a function collection (multiple functions inside a struct).
-This way you can define a function for specific events like `onSuccess` or `onFaail` like this.
+This way you can define a function for specific events like `onSuccess` or `onFail` like this.

 ```run
 <cfscript>